colebaril/Mosquito_Metagenomics/README.md

 ## *De Novo* Assembly

-The host and quality filtered reads are allowed to continue through the CZID pipeline, which involves de novo assembly with SPADES using default settings and only the assembly module.
+The host and quality filtered reads were allowed to continue through the CZID pipeline, which involves de novo assembly with SPADES using default settings and only the assembly module.
 After assembly, reads are mapped back to contigs with Bowtie2.
-Additionally, the host and quality filtered reads from CZID were downloaded and assembled with the CLC Genomics Workbench version 20 assembler with a minimum contig length of 250 nt, mismatch cost of 2, insertion cost of 3, deletion cost of 3, length fraction of 0.7 and a similarity fraction of 0.95.
+The host and quality filtered reads from CZID (the Bowtie2 output) were downloaded and assembled with the CLC Genomics Workbench version 20 assembler with a minimum contig length of 250 nt, mismatch cost of 2, insertion cost of 3, deletion cost of 3, length fraction of 0.7 and a similarity fraction of 0.95.
 Contigs were subject to BLASTn and BLASTp searches on the NCBI nt and nr databases, respectively.
 The BLAST results were very similar between CZID and CLC, thus we opted to use CLC Genomics Workbench version 20 for subsequent analyses.

 ## BLAST